Coal is a hard rock which can be burned as a solid fuel. It contains mostly carbon but also contains hydrogen, sulphur, oxygen and nitrogen.

 Brown coal is not mined in NSW.

-Demand for energy continues to grow as the world’s population grows and we will need a mix of energy sources to power homes and businesses into the future.
+Demand for energy continues to grow as the world’s population grows.
+A mix of energy sources will be needed to power homes and businesses into the future.

 Renewable energy is an important and growing part of the global energy mix.
-Coal also has a continuing and important role, as outlined by modelling by the independent International Energy Agency (IEA) showing global coal demand to remain steady to 2040.
-According to the IEA modelling, declines in demand for coal in the United States and Europe will be offset by a doubling of coal consumption in Southeast Asia.
+Coal also has a continuing and important role, with declines in demand for coal in the United States and Europe offset by an increase in coal demand from developing economies, including in Southeast Asia.

-You can learn about our industry’s investment in the research and development of low emissions technologies, like HELE coal-fired power stations and carbon capture and storage on the Coal21 website.
+You can learn about our industry’s investment in the research and development of low emissions technologies, on the LETA website.